boralyl/boralyl.github.io/_posts/2020-11-25-building_a_home_assistant_custom_component_part_3.md

 ## Setting Up the Config Entry

-The next thing that we need to do is set up our sensors from config entry that was created.
+The next thing that we need to do is set up our sensors from the config entry that was created.
 In the `__init__.py` file we define an `async_setup_entry` function that will forward the task to the sensor platform.
 For more details on how this works I encourage you to checkout out the excellent [documentation on the subject](https://developers.home-assistant.io/docs/config_entries_index/).